suhanw/suhanw.github.io/data/posts/decouple-third-party-from-react.md

 ***

-Suppose I use an third party service provider to process payments for my E-commerce app, and I need to embed some third party code to integrate the payment service into my app.
+Suppose I use a third party service provider to process payments for my E-commerce app, and I need to embed some third party code to integrate the payment service into my app.

 In this oversimplified example, let’s say the payment service is responsible for checking whether a given payment method (e.g, Apple Pay and Google Pay) is available based on the customer’s device, region, etc. While my “core” UI component `PaymentOptions` is responsible for rendering the available payment methods as options.
 Lastly, I want the flexibility of adding new payment methods in the future (for 📈💰reasons).